dvdlvc/E-ROBOT/README.md

 ## Welcome to E-ROBOT

 This repository provides illustrative examples showcasing the benefits and ease-of-use of E-ROBOT.
 It covers four key tasks addressing inference issues in statistics and typical problems in machine learning.
+The theory and methods related to the E-ROBOT are available in the working paper "A dimension-free method for  robust statistics and machine learning via  Schrödinger bridge", by Davide La Vecchia and Hang Liu.

 ## 🚀 Performance